Pablo8241/Fred-the-Fish/README.md

-Bot used for auto moderation and some feature additions Bot code can be seen on [replit](https://replit.com/@Pablo824/Fred-the-Fish#main.py "Fred's code")
+Bot used for auto moderation and some features.
+Bot code can be seen on [replit](https://replit.com/@Pablo824/Fred-the-Fish#main.py "Fred's code").

 Current uses:
 1. Delete certain messages containing blacklisted words/phrases.